hawkerboy7/de-logger/README.md

 ## Usage
-\* It basically works the same way as console.log() only it ads colours and formatting to the message.
+\* It basically works the same way as console.log() only it ads colours and formatting to the messages.
 First agument should be the name of your choosing for the data you want to log.
 The rest of the arguments should be the data.
 You may also provide one argument containing data.

 ## Simple Example